bobocode-breskul/bibernate/README.md

 Make sure that you are using Java 17

 ## Getting Started
-Follow these steps to integrate Bring Framework into your project:
+Follow these steps to integrate Bibernate Framework into your project:

 1. Open your project's `pom.xml` file.
 2. Add the following Maven dependency: